 Middle School Language Arts Teacher at Yavneh Day School

 As her former students Samara and Oliver Yellin share, “Ms. Schwartz helped me build a foundation of my identity as a Jew and a learner.
 She guided me into a new level of maturity, of values and connection to the world and community around me.
-In the four years since then, and in the many more years to come, I will have Ms. Schwartz in my life both physically and emotionally as my mentor and as the person I hope to be as kind and passionate as one day.
+In the four years since then, and in the many more years to come, I will have Ms. Schwartz in my life as my mentor and as the person I hope to be as kind and passionate as one day.
 Every day, I learn more about myself through the lens Ms. Schwartz helped me build.

 This information was taken directly from the Award recipient’s nomination, and are the words of their colleagues.